UNSW-Data-Soc/unsw-data-soc.github.io/contact.md

                 <br>
                 Hi!
 Whether you've got questions about DataSoc or just want to know more, feel free to reach out to us via the email below.
                 <br><br>
                 Stay update to date with us by subscribing to our newletter using the form on this page.
-We send bi-weekly news on events, workshops, and datathons run by DataSoc, blog posts published by our team, as well as carefully curated news from the wider data science community.
+We send fortnightly news on events, workshops, and datathons run by DataSoc, blog posts published by our team, as well as carefully curated news from the wider data science community.
                 <br><br>
                 Be sure to check out our social media links!
                 <br><br>
                 Ready to make things official?
 Become a member of DataSoc with the link below!
                 <br><br>
                 <a href="https://docs.google.com/forms/d/1MlSuVwCI6k0VoaKl1h89ywRsv1zMQAxN8XxZOofrzSk" target="_blank">
-                    <button class="button is-info is-bold">Join Us!</button></a>
+                    <button class="button is-large is-info is-bold">Join Us!</button></a>
                 <br><br><br>
             </p>
             <div>